 - If He warns of punishment, be careful because there will be punishment.

-Like Moses, much of our Christian lives are spent learning to believe and trust that God says He will do for you personally – He will do!
-You can't experience the peace that surpasses understanding that Paul talks about in Philippians 4:7 unless we begin taking God at His word.
+Like Moses, much of our Christian lives are spent learning to believe and trust that what God says He will do for you personally – He will do!
+We can't experience the peace that surpasses understanding that Paul talks about in Philippians 4:7 unless we begin taking God at His word.

-If God Sends, He Provides.
+If God Sends, He Will Provide.

 It Won't Be Easy

-Just because you believe and you are faithful and you are sincerely doing your best to serve the Lord, there will always be trouble, injustice, mistakes and disagreements.
+Just because you believe and you are faithful, and you are sincerely doing your best to serve the Lord, there will always be trouble, injustice, mistakes and disagreements.

-Moses was well equipped with Aaron as his spokesman, miracles ready at hand, the Jewish leaders behind him and look what happened – the Pharaoh wasn't impressed, literally threw him out of the palace and unjustly punished the people and they blamed Moses for their troubles.
+Moses was well equipped with Aaron as his spokesman, miracles ready at hand, the Jewish leaders behind him and look what happened – the Pharaoh wasn't impressed, literally threw him out of the palace and unjustly punished the people and they blamed Moses for their troubles!